Overwhelmed Mom Syndrome — It’s a Real Thing

 Of course not.

-Yet many women with ADHD remain determined to achieve these ideals, even though, as Lynn Weiss, Ph.D., notes in her book Attention Deficit Disorder in Adults (Taylor Trade), “an ordinary day for a woman is a nightmare for a woman with ADHD.”
+Yet many women with ADHD remain determined to achieve these ideals, even though, as Lynn Weiss, Ph.D., notes in her book Attention Deficit Disorder in Adults (Taylor Trade) (#CommissionsEarned), “an ordinary day for a woman is a nightmare for a woman with ADHD.”

-Kathleen Nadeau, Ph.D., co-author of ADD-Friendly Ways to Organize Your Life (Routledge), points out that mothers with ADHD “may be struggling valiantly with demands which are often difficult, if not impossible, to meet.”
-Women with ADHD, no matter how successful in other areas of life, struggle on the household front, and experience stress and a feeling of failure to measure up.
+Kathleen Nadeau, Ph.D., co-author of ADD-Friendly Ways to Organize Your Life (Routledge) (#CommissionsEarned), points out that mothers with ADHD “may be struggling valiantly with demands which are often difficult, if not impossible, to meet.”
+Women with ADHD, no matter how successful in other areas of life, struggle on the household front.
+They may ponder on the “how to be a good mom” question, and experience stress and a feeling of failure to measure up.

 Take Control — Now